-Whatever their age, children removed from home because of abuse or neglect face a frightening, profound unknown.
+Whatever their age, children removed from the home because of abuse or neglect face a frightening, profound unknown.

 We make sure they don’t face it alone.